kgisl/cs8251/notes/unit5.md

 ### File Extensions
 File extensions
 We can usually tell if a file is binary or text based on its file extension.
-This is because by convention the extension reflects the file format, and it is ultimately the file format that dictates whether the file data is binary or text.
+This is because by convention the extension reflects the file format, but *ultimately* it is the file format that dictates whether the file data is binary or text.

 Common extensions that are binary file formats: